Clay Spinuzzi, Ph.D.

 The proposal-writing methodology used in this seminar was developed for large consulting agencies, but it can also apply to other sorts of proposals and reports in a variety of organizations.

 Dr. Spinuzzi is an associate professor of Rhetoric and Writing at UT Austin.
 He has presented at industry conferences, including SXSW, and recently led a SXSW core conversation on communication in distributed workplaces.
 His research focuses on how organizations circulate and coordinate information to solve complex problems.
-Spinuzzi has published several articles and three books: Tracing Genres through Organizations (MIT Press, 2003), Network (Cambridge University Press, 2008), and Topsight (Amazon CreateSpace, 2013).
-Currently, he’s conducting research for a new book on coworking and other forms of loose organizations in Austin.
+Spinuzzi has published several award winning articles and four books: Tracing Genres through Organizations (MIT Press, 2003), Network (Cambridge University Press, 2008), Topsight (Amazon CreateSpace, 2013), and All Edge: Inside the New Workplace Networks (University of Chicago Press, 2015).
+As preparation for his participation in an HDO-organized SXSWedu panel in March 2014, Spinuzzi authored a blog post on the role of the humanities in understanding the evolution of knowledge work.
+Check it out here.